Uetikon am See: Geography

-It is located on the north bank of the Lake Zürich in the Pfannenstiel region.
+It is located on the north bank of the Lake Zürich in the Pfannenstiel and Goldküste region.
+The Goldküste region is a wealthy suburban area.
 Uetikon is located about halfway between Zürich and Rapperswil.
 In the local dialect it is called Üetike.

 The municipality includes the two sections of Uetikon known as Kleindorf and Grossdorf as well as the old settlements of Langenbaum, Oberstmatt, Grüt, Rundirain and Weid.
-Uetikon is home to a chemical factory of the same name.
+Uetikon is home to a chemical factory of the same name, which is set to be closed.
 Except for the chemical plant, the harbour and the train station, most of the municipality is located a bit uphill from the lake.